HOME BIO PROJECTS PUBLICATIONS ACTIVITIES BLOG CONTACT

 Zuidwest Kwadrant

 Almost all 1,800 apartments in the Zuidwest Kwadrant (Southwest Quadrant) are owned and managed by eight nonprofit housing corporations.
-This affordable rental housing was built in the 1960s to accomodate working class families.
-The neighborhood was designated by the city in 1994 to serve as a model for the renewal of the Western Garden Cities.
-The large number of stakeholders representing different views and interests greatly complicated planning efforts.
-Therefore, it was necessary to create a more streamlined structure for developing consensus and making decisions.
+This affordable rental housing was built in the 1950s to accomodate working class families but the neighborhood started to show signs of neglect and decline in the late 1980s .
+In 1994 the City of Amsterdam designated the Zuidwest Kwadrant to serve as a model for the revitalization of the Western Garden Cities.
+The early planning efforts were greatly complicated by the large number of stakeholders representing different views and interests.
+A more streamlined process for developing consensus and making decisions was needed.

 © 2007 Renée Schoonbeek - site by Fresh Matters